-Provides rehearsal and performance experiences for woodwind, brass, and percussion musicians in a large group setting.
+Provides rehearsal and performance experiences for woodwind, brass, and percussion musicians in a large-group setting.
 Repertoire includes literature representing many traditional and contemporary styles.
 Performances are presented regularly on campus, as well as in school and community settings.
+Upperlevel students will be expected to demonstrate higher levels of performance as well as leadership within the ensemble.
 May be repeated for a total of four hours.